-In a capitalist society, companies and individuals own the different factors of production.
+In a capitalist society, companies and individuals own all of the factors of production.
 They receive rent, interest, profit, and wages from the ownership.
 This ownership and benefits incentivize capitalist society to maximize profit and thus maximize the most efficient use of these resources.

-To use resources efficiently, the goods and services have to follow the law of supply and demand.
+To use resources efficiently, the provision of goods and services has to follow the law of supply and demand.
 This affects the prices the companies can charge for their goods and services.
 Since companies are trying to maximize their profit, they try to sell at the highest price and the lowest cost.
 If they don’t, then competitors will eat away their profits.

-In a capitalist economy, governments generally tend to not intervene in the market unless some individuals or companies are getting unfair advantages in the form of monopolies.
-Often the government plays the role of providing public goods such as healthcare and education to the poor, who may not otherwise receive the same benefits.
+In a capitalist economy, governments generally tend to not intervene in the market unless there is some interruption in the level playing field that prevents it from functioning truly freely.
+For instance, governments are likely to intervene when some individuals or companies are getting unfair advantages in the form of monopolies.

 Advantages of Capitalism

-A common characteristic of capitalism is that consumers often get the best products at the best prices.
+A common characteristic of capitalism is that, when the system is functioning optimally, consumers often get the best products at the best prices.
 Consumers are willing to pay for the best products and businesses will want to maximize their profits.
 This increases competition and forces businesses to be efficient and innovative.
 These incentives create pressures to cut costs and avoid waste.

 3. Political Freedom